TheRealAnonymous008/quartz/content/details/economics/Macroeconomic Goals.md

 	  \text{Inflation Rate} = \frac{P_1 - P_0}{P_0} = \frac{\text{PI}_1 - \text{PI}_0}{\text{PI}_0}
 	  $$

+* *Inflation is caused by too many dollars chasing too few goods.* If we are to avoid inflation, the amount of purchasing power in the economy must grow at roughly the same rate as the production of goods

 * The **Consumer Price Index** is a measure of inflation based on the purchases of the average family of four.
 * *Caveat*: The change in the buying cost of goods and service is not the same as the change in cost of living.
 	* **Substitution Bias** - the rise in the price of a fixed basket of goods over time tends to overstate the rise in the cost of living because it does not take into account that a person can substitute goods